Lotame/LotameDMP-IOS/README.md

 DMP.initialize("YOUR_CLIENT_ID_NUMBER", "YOUR_CLIENT_ID_FOR_AUDIENCES")
 ```

-or for Objective-C
+or for Objective-C...

 ```objective-c
 [DMP initialize:@"YOUR_CLIENT_ID_NUMBER_"];
 ```

-or if you would like to use a different client id for audience memberships
+or if you would like to use a different client id for audience memberships...

 ```
 [DMP initialize:@"YOUR_CLIENT_ID_NUMBER_", @"YOUR_CLIENT_ID_FOR_AUDIENCES"];
 ```

-or if you would like to enable panorama id
+or if you would like to enable panorama id...

 ```
 [DMP initialize:@"YOUR_CLIENT_ID_NUMBER_", @"YOUR_CLIENT_ID_FOR_AUDIENCES", true];